aniketvarma/rust-directory-lister/README.md

 # VW - Directory Lister

- A command-line tool to list files and directories.
+ A command-line tool for list files and directories.
 I wanted to learn Rust by rebuilding something familiar like `ls`, and it turned out to be way more complex than I expected!

 ## What Does It Do?